 Apple introduced a number of important security mechanisms with the release of macOS Mojave in 2018.
 Foremost among these's a general catch-all protection, restricting access to a range of files on the filesystem, including the user's mail database, message history, Safari data, iTunes and Time Machine backups, cookies, and various other files.

-This mechanism ensures that there is user-consent for those files to be access, and protects against rogue programs or malware accessing them.
+This mechanism ensures that there's user consent for those files to be accessed, and protects against rogue programs or malware accessing them.

 As a consequence, in order use a macOS app to work with your iTunes backup files, you must first grant it permission.